 XYZ Police Area Command

 Proudly supported by the following businesses

-Initiative

-Community Crime Prevention Car

-CBD Office Theft Prevention

 Supported by Company A Company B

+ollowing businesses Supported by Company A

 3. VEHICLES

 3.1 Motor Vehicle Sponsorship

 A motor vehicle includes an automobile or car (sedan, station wagon, coupe etc), bus, motorcycle (but not a trail bike), off road, van and people mover, as well as light and heavy trucks.